EmceeCiao/mako-fast-reads/doc/read_only_fast_path.md

 - **Current code status:**
   - `getMinSafeTimestamp()` and `try_commit_read_only()` are **implemented** and integrated into `Transaction::commit()` and `Sto::try_commit()`.
-  - They are **not used in practice** because read‑only fast path flagging is not yet wired from callers.
+  - These paths are taken whenever a transaction is explicitly started in read‑only fast‑path mode (e.g., via `Sto::start_read_only_transaction()`) and has no writes.
+  - Existing TPCC/YCSB benchmarks do not yet use `Sto::start_read_only_transaction()` by default, so in the main benchmarks the fast path is only exercised in targeted experiments or tests, not in the standard mixed workloads.

 ---